 How does the contraceptive implant work?

-The birth control implant releases the hormone progestogen gradually into your bloodstream, which prevents pregnancy in three ways – stopping ovulation, making the fluid in your cervix thicker (which makes it more difficult for sperm to enter the womb), and preventing the lining of your womb thickening enough for an embryo to grow in it – how clever.
+The birth control implant releases the hormone progestogen gradually into your bloodstream.
+This prevents pregnancy in three ways – stopping ovulation, making the fluid in your cervix thicker (which makes it more difficult for sperm to enter the womb), and preventing the lining of your womb thickening enough for an embryo to grow in it – how clever.

 How do I get the contraceptive implant fitted?

-Your doctor or nurse will get you to lie down and inject you with a local anesthetic to numb the part of your upper arm where the implant will be inserted.
+Your doctor or nurse will get you to lie down and give you a local anaesthetic injection to numb the part of your upper arm where the implant will be inserted.
 They use a pencil-like applicator to put it in your arm.
 If the thought of that is making you cringe– rest assured that it feels very similar to having an injection and you won’t need any stitches (which is always positive).

 The doctor or nurse will then check your arm to make sure that the implant is in place.
 You’ll be shown how to feel the implant with your fingers so you can check this too.
 They will put a dressing on it to keep it clean and dry – ensure this is kept on for a few days and try not to knock your arm.
 The area may be tender for a day or two and may be bruised and slightly swollen.

 When first inserted, you may feel some bruising, tenderness or swelling around the implant.
-Your periods may become irregular, lighter, heavier or longer.
-57% of Lowdown users stated that it made their periods irregular.
-A common side effect is that your periods may stop; this has no long term effects, but something you may want to consider this before getting the implant.
+Your periods may become irregular, lighter, or stop altogether.
+There is also a chance they may become heavier or last longer.
+At the time of updating this blog (April 2021), 49% of Lowdown users stated that it made their periods irregular and 34% said it stopped their periods altogether.
+The effect of stopping your periods has no long term impact and is something lots of women consider to be a major plus!

 Contraceptive implant removal

-They will inject you with a local anesthetic, then make a tiny cut in your skin and gently pull the implant out.
+They will inject your arm with a local anaesthetic, then make a tiny cut in your skin and gently pull the implant out.
 They will put a dressing on the arm to keep it clean and dry and to help reduce any bruising.
 Check out our survey results to see how long it took most women’s cycles to return to ‘normal’ after having the implant removed, and read about other effects they’ve experienced.

 Pros and cons of the contraceptive implant